-Another area to be mindful of is gift aid fraud, for example if a charity accepts goods in a charity shop and completes a gift aid form (the taxpayer him or herself must complete the form).
+Another area to consider is gift aid fraud, for example if a charity accepts goods in a charity shop and completes a gift aid form (the taxpayer him or herself must complete the form).

 The most common forms of external fraud are:

 - Fundraising scams.
 These scams occur when people fundraise in your charity’s name, and are commonly linked to something high profile, such as a natural disaster.
-Fundraising scams occur most commonly when linked to something high profile, such as a natural disaster.
 Scammers will try different methods, such as sending an email where the donor will pay a donation by card or fundraising using a collection box in a public place.
 According to Markel, in an increasing number of cases these fraudsters misuse the name of other charities and then pocket the money for themselves.
-To avoid this, the Charity Commission recommends that trustees take appropriate steps to stop unauthorized fundraising, which includes taking legal action if necessary and ensure that all donations are passed on to their charity.
+To avoid this, the Charity Commission recommends that trustees take appropriate steps to stop unauthorised fundraising, which includes taking legal action if necessary and ensure that all donations are passed on to their charity.

-All fundraisers and charity staff should familiarize themselves with the Fundraising Code of Practice and the section on Handling Donations in particular to avoid the potential for fraud.
+All fundraisers and charity staff should familiarise themselves with the Fundraising Code of Practice and the section on Handling Donations in particular to avoid the potential for fraud.

 Third Sector: Five common types of charity fraud and how to prevent them (2016)